Just-in-time (JIT) privileges

 For technical details of the client software, please refer to the Windows client page

-You can find answers to frequently asked questions here
+You can also find answers to frequently asked questions here